 Drivers in the Garden state include must carry a minimum of $30,000 of auto coverage to pay for claims if someone is injured in an accident occurs.
 The policy must also include $15,000 in coverage for any property damage incurred.

 What if you have a personal auto policy?
 Check with your agent, an accident while working may be excluded from coverage.

 Professional liability insurance—a term used interchangeably with errors and omissions insurance—protects businesses if they're accused of things like:

-Professional liability coverage will pay defense costs for legal claims and other legal expenses (like court costs) that may arise.
+Professional liability coverage will pay defense costs for legal claims, medical care, and other legal expenses (like court costs) that may arise if you're held liable.
 A professional liability policy is usually recommended for architects, healthcare professionals, lawyers, or anyone that offers professional services.